 - I serve as an Elder at the Seventh-day Adventist Church in Concord, NH.

-- I have a Border Collie named Penny.
+- I have a wife, two sons, a daughter, and a Border Collie named Penny.

-- I work as an engineer at a small electronics firm writing embedded software for signal processing.
+- I work as an engineer at a telecom firm writing embedded software for signal processing.
 Some of it is cool.
 You have probably never seen any of the products my software is in.

 - I have used Linux as my main operating system since 1995 (before Win95 was released even).